bzminer/bzminer/README.md

     "zil_wallet": "", // zil wallet to mine to

-    "display_settings": { // advanced display settings

     "table_width": 100, // number of characters wide the tables are.
 0 = auto

     "wrap": true, // whether the table should allow columns to wrap (set to false to disable cells from wrapping their contents to the next line)

     "title_align": 1, // table title horrizontal alignment.
 0 = left, 1 = center, 2 = right. default is 1 = center

     "date_align": 0, // table date alignment.
 0 = left, 1 = center, 2 = right. default is 0 = left

     "max_log_history": 1024, // For http api. max retained log history. default is 1024.
 Higher values increase memory usage.

     "hide_unused_devices": false // if true, will hide any devices that are not mining (with start_mining: false setting)

     "show_devices": true, // show the devices table

     "devices_title_color": 7, // set the color of the devices table title

     "devices_border_color": 8, // set the color of the devices table border

     "devices_columns": "#,name:nw,free,total,core,mem,fan,pwr,temp", // which columns to show for devices table. supported list below

     "show_pool": true, // whether to show the pool tables

     "pool_title_color": 7, // pool table title color

     "pool_border_color": 8, // pool table border color

     "pool_columns": "#,uptime,a/r/i,avg,eff,pool mh,miner mh,status" // which columns to show in the pool tables

+    "pool_configs": [{
+            "algorithm": "ethash", // pool algorithm

+            "wallet": "0x0000000000000000000000000000000000000000", // wallet to mine to

+            "url": ["stratum+tcp://yourpool:4444", "stratum+tcp://yourpool:4444"], // list of urls to connect to. will rotate through urls if they fail

+            "username": "rig", // username/worker name to use

+            "lhr_only": false, // if true only lhr cards will mine to this pool

+            "delay_before_connection_retry": 3000, // milliseconds between each reconnection retry (minimum is 1 second)

+            "no_work_timeout": 30000, // ms after connection begins before no work timeout is triggered and reconnection happens

+            "test": false, // run this algo in test mode (will not connect to a pool)

+            "test_iteration_ms": 15000 //  seconds between new work in test mode

+            "community_fund": 1, // Multiple of dev fee to donate to blockchain dev team (kaspa only right now). if 1, will be 1%, 2 = 2%

+            "tbs_watchdog": 1000, // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers. append "s, m, h, d" to base on time

+            "algo_opt": 0, // If algorithm supports it (woodcoin), can set algo_opt to values that change how algorithm runs

+            "zil_only": false, // If the algo is Eth + zil, will only allocate dag for zil, and ignore eth mining. for dual mining zil + another algo

+            "max_dual_autotune_drop": 0.92 // max alowable drop for dual autotune (eg. 0.92 ~ 92% lowest eth hashrate)
         },
+        {
+            "algorithm": "kawpow", // pool algorithm

+            "wallet": "0x0000000000000000000000000000000000000000", // wallet to mine to

+            "url": ["stratum+tcp://yourpool:4444", "stratum+tcp://yourpool:4444"], // list of urls to connect to. will rotate through urls if they fail

+            "username": "rig", // username/worker name to use

+            "lhr_only": false, // if true only lhr cards will mine to this pool

+            "delay_before_connection_retry": 3000, // milliseconds between each reconnection retry (minimum is 1 second)

+            "no_work_timeout": 30000, // ms after connection begins before no work timeout is triggered and reconnection happens

+            "test": false, // run this algo in test mode (will not connect to a pool)

+            "test_iteration_ms": 15000 //  seconds between new work in test mode

+            "community_fund": 1, // Multiple of dev fee to donate to blockchain dev team (kaspa only right now). if 1, will be 1%, 2 = 2%

+            "tbs_watchdog": 1000, // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers. append "s, m, h, d" to base on time

+            "algo_opt": 0, // If algorithm supports it (woodcoin), can set algo_opt to values that change how algorithm runs

+            "zil_only": false // If the algo is Eth + zil, will only allocate dag for zil, and ignore eth mining. for dual mining zil + another algo

+            "max_dual_autotune_drop": 0.92 // max alowable drop for dual autotune (eg. 0.92 ~ 92% lowest eth hashrate)
+        }],

     "throttle": [], // throttle mining on a gpu.
 0 means disable throttle. higher means more throttling "oc_delay_ms": 50, // for dual mining only, time before/after oc is applied when switching to next algo "oc_fan_speed": [], // List (optionally of lists for dual mining oc's) of fan speeds (%)